UnionOfRAD/manual/en/common-tasks/caching.md

 The `Cache` static class provides a consistent interface to configure and utilize the different cache adapters included with li3, as well as your own adapters.

 ## Included Adapters

-li3 ships with several adapters for caching.
-The adapters can be found in `lithium/storage/cache/adapter`.
+The framework ships with several adapters for caching.
+These adapters can be found in `lithium/storage/cache/adapter`.
+Each adapter has its own special characteristics, pick one (or two) dependent on your specific use case.

-* `Apc`: Alternative PHP Cache
+* `Memcache` - A libmemcached based adapter, highly recommended.
-* `File`: A minimal file-based cache (file)
+* `Apc` - Can be used if you're on an older PHP version and cannot use memcached, but have APC or APCu available.
-* `Memcahce` (libmemcached)
+* `Redis` - Recommended if you're already using redis for other tasks.
-* `Memory`: A minimal in-memory cache
+* `File` -  A minimal file-based cache, good if your app lives in constrained environment or you'd like to cache BLOBs.
-* `Redis` (phpredis)
+* `Memory` - A minimal in-memory cache, good for testing purposes.
-* `Xcache`opcode cache
+* `Xcache` - An alternative to `Apc`, not recommended as support might be phased out.

-Each adapter provides a consistent interface for the basic cache operations of `write`, `read`, `delete` and `clear`, which can be used interchangeably between all adapters.
-Some adapters may provide additional methods that are not consistently available across other adapters.
+Also see the [Cache Adapters API Documentation](http://li3.me/docs/lithium/storage/cache/adapter) for more information.

 ## Enabling/Disabling Caching

 To control whether or not caching is enabled, you can either comment or uncomment the following line in your application's `config/bootstrap.php` file:

 ```php
 /**